Compact Tool Schemas & workspace(action: activate) Safety

 |---|---|

-| Quick lookup (1–3 calls) | Pass project: "<id>" on the tool call — no state change, no risk |
+| Quick lookup / one-off cross-project call | Pass workspace: "<absolute path>" on the tool call — pins that one call, no state change, no risk |

-| Sustained exploration | workspace(action: activate, path: "<other>") → work → workspace(action: activate) back |
+| Sustained exploration (single agent) | workspace(action: activate, path: "<other>") → work → workspace(action: activate) back |

 Subagents are especially risky — they share the MCP server instance with their parent